Top 10 Questions To Ask Your New Spirit-led Counselor. BEFORE You Meet. Part I (of 2)

 Were they supervised in their learning sessions?
 Supervision/training is (hopefully) taught for learning good boundaries, how to interact with clients, professionalism, confidentiality, and dealing with spiritual warfare.

 5. How long have they been doing this?
 Less than two years?....maybe look for someone else...unless they have someone supervising them and the supervisor is in the session to assist.
 A lot can happen in a session, including demonic activity (more about that HERE).
 You need to have someone that understands what this is, what to look for, and how to get rid of it.
 Sometimes it takes more than casting it out.

 Stay tuned for part 2.
 This is enough to get you started.
 Remember, this is YOUR journey.

 1. If this was helpful to you, please share.

-3. Start your research looking for someone either local or one that offers video/phone sessions.
-Here is a helpful link.
+3. Start your research looking for someone either local or one that offers video sessions.